Gopal-Khadka/awesome-libraries/CONTRIBUTING.md

 - Check existing issues and PRs for similar topics
 - Reach out to maintainers

-Thank you for helping make Awesome Learning better!
+Thank you for helping make Awesome Libraries better!